mesosphere/dcos-commons/docs/pages/operations-guide.md

 Clusters change, and as such so should your placement constraints.
 We recommend using the following procedure to do this:
 - Update the placement constraint definition at the Scheduler.
-- For each pod, _one at a time_, perform a `pod replace` for any pod that need to be moved to reflect the change.
+- For each pod, _one at a time_, perform a `pod replace` for any pods that need to be moved to reflect the change.

 For example, let's say we have the following deployment of our imaginary `data` nodes, with manual IPs defined for placing the nodes in the cluster: